JAMSADIQ/testdemoproject/README.md

 # testdemoproject
-for ictp workshop on software development 2023
+for ictp workshop on software and code development 2023.